Are you a first home buyer looking to purchase property?

 We recommend that you apply for pre-approval.
 Pre-approvals are valid for 6 months, after six months you will need to re-apply.

 If you have pre-approval, you need to allow a minimum of 10 working days prior to settlement date.

-Without pre-approval, Housing New Zealand requires a minimum of 20 working days (4 weeks) to process applications.
+Without pre-approval, Kainga Ora requires a minimum of 20 working days (4 weeks) to process applications.

-It is therefore imperative that all agreements relating to the purchase are negotiated in regards to these timeframes (finance conditions for example)
+It is therefore imperative that all agreements relating to the purchase are negotiated bearing in mind these timeframes (finance conditions for example)

 If the KiwiSaver Grant funds have not arrived from in time for settlement you are still legally obligated to continue with the purchase.
 You will need to cover any shortfall, any delay in settlement will make you liable for settlement delay penalty fees and if you are not able to cover the shortfall, you will be liable for breach of contract.